-If a Formal Resolution is initiated, the Title IX Coordinator will provide written Notice of Investigation and Allegations to the parties.
-Typically, notice is given at least two (2) days in advance of an interview.
+If Formal Administrative Resolution is initiated, the Title IX Coordinator will provide written notification of the investigation to the parties at an appropriate time during the investigation.
+Typically, notice is given at least 48 hours in advance of an interview.
+Advanced notice facilitates the parties' ability to identify and choose an Advisor, if any, to accompany them to the interview.